elephantscale/es-training-new/deep-learning/tf1/TENSORFLOW-Lowlevel.md

  * Notice we loaded data in batches of 100.
    - **Question for the Class:** Why did we do this in batches?
  * And we called `.eval()` on session graph in a `for` loop.
-   - We call each run through an *epoch*.
+   - We call each run through an *epoch.*

 Notes: